lukereding/book_notes/guides_for/meetings.md

 Identify only the people you need to achieve the goal of the meeting and invite only those people.
 If the goal of the meeting is clear, participants should never be 'optional': they're either required or not.
 For each additional person added to a meeting over seven people, effectiveness decision-making decreases by ~10%.

+### you should be clear about what you want to get out of the meeting

+Meetings have clear objectives.
+An objective is not 'go through the slides.'
+What do you really need from the other person / people?
+If you are not clear on what you want from the meeting, it is likely to get away from you.

 ### don't allocate too much time

 Tasks expand to the time allocated to them.
 Be respectful of people's time.
 Don't schedule a meeting for an hour when you think it should take 30 or 40 min.

-### be clear about the purpose of the meeting and the goal of the meeting

-What does the meeting need to accomplish to be successful?
-Is there anyone that's on-point for presenting or leading parts of the discussion?
-If so make it clear.

 ### prepare